lightuponcloud/dubstack/README.md

-# DubStack.
-Middleware for Riak CS object storage
+# DubStack

+This middleware is used to synchronize Riak CS contents with filesystem.

 ![Screenshot](doc/dubstack.png)